Icinga/icinga2/doc/12-icinga2-api.md

 Generates a PKI ticket for [CSR auto-signing](06-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing).
 This can be used in combination with satellite/client setups requesting this ticket number.

+> **Note**
+>
+> This must be used on the local host, or e.g. by a Puppet master.
+> Doing so remotely may result in security issues with cluster
+> trust relationships.

 Send a `POST` request to the URL endpoint `/v1/actions/generate-ticket`.

   Parameter     | Type      | Description